Cross-Subject Domain Adaptation for Classifying Working Memory Load with Multi-Frame EEG Images: Abstract

 \section{Abstract}

-Working memory (WM) is a basic part of human cognition, which plays an important role in the study of human cognitive load.
-Among various brain imaging techniques, electroencephalography has shown its advantage on easy access and reliability.
-However, one of the critical challenges is that individual difference may cause the ineffective results, especially when the established model meets an unfamiliar subject.
+{Working memory (WM), denoting the information temporally stored in the mind, is a fundamental research topic in the field of human cognition.
+Electroencephalograph (EEG), which can monitor the electrical activity of the brain, has been widely used in measuring the level of WM.
+However, one of the critical challenges is that individual differences may cause ineffective results, especially when the established model meets an unfamiliar subject.
 In this work, we propose a cross-subject deep adaptation model with spatial attention (CS-DASA) to generalize the workload classifications across subjects.
-First, we transform time-series EEG data into multi-frame EEG images incorporating more spatio-temporal information.
-First, the subject-shared module in CS-DASA receives multi-frame EEG image data from both source and target subjects and learns the common feature representations.
-Then, in subject-specific module, the maximum mean discrepancy is implemented to measure the domain distribution divergence in a reproducing kernel Hilbert space, which can add an effective penalty loss for domain adaptation.
-Additionally, the subject-to-subject spatial attention mechanism is employed to focus on the most discriminative spatial feature in EEG image data.
-Experiments conducted on a public WM EEG dataset containing 13 subjects show that the proposed model is capable of achieve better performance than existing state-of-the art methods.
+First, we transform EEG time series into multi-frame EEG images incorporating spatial, spectral, and temporal information.
+First, the Subject-Shared module in CS-DASA receives multi-frame EEG image data from both source and target subjects and learns the common feature representations.
+Then, in the subject-specific module, the maximum mean discrepancy is implemented to measure the domain distribution divergence in a reproducing kernel Hilbert space, which can add an effective penalty loss for domain adaptation.
+Additionally, the subject-to-subject spatial attention mechanism is employed to focus on the discriminative spatial features from the target image data.
+Experiments conducted on a public WM EEG dataset containing 13 subjects show that the proposed model is capable of achieving better performance than existing state-of-the-art methods. }